 ; zone fragment for example.com $TTL 2d ; zone default = 2 days or 172800 seconds $ORIGIN example.com. ....
 IN MX 10 mail.example.com. server1 IN CNAME mail mail IN A 192.168.0.3

 For many users the above feels uncomfortable because the real host name is server1.example.com not mail.example.com.
-Bear in mind that the DNS system simply maps a name used externally to an IP address - irrespective of the host's name in its local configuration file.
+Bear in mind that the DNS system simply maps a name used externally to an IP address - irrespective of the host's name in its local configuration file or whatever it answers to a hostname command.

-You can map other CNAME records to a CNAME record but this is considered bad practice since queries will follow the CNAME chain and look for the A record which uses more DNS resources.
+You can map CNAME records to another CNAME record but this is considered bad practice since queries will follow the CNAME chain and look for the A record which uses more DNS resources.
 CNAME loops can also inadvertently result from such a procedure.

 You can redefine a single IP to have multiple names using standard A records which is functionally the same as a CNAME for entries within a zone.